-Here are the answers to many of the common questions that students ask us about the MLH Fellowship.
+Here are the answers to many of the common questions that applicants ask us about the MLH Fellowship.

-Founded in 2013, Major League Hacking (MLH) is the global community for student developers.
-We support 100,000+ student developers, designers, and engineers each year through thousands of on-campus events like workshops, hackathons, and career fests.
+Founded in 2013, Major League Hacking (MLH) is the largest community of early career developers worldwide.
+We support 115,000+ student developers, designers, and engineers each year through thousands of on-campus events like workshops, hackathons, and career fests.
 MLH has been a community first, mission driven organization from the beginning.

 We measure our success by the number of hackers we empower, and we want to keep it that way.
 That’s why we made it official and became a Certified B Corporation in 2016.
 B Corps are for-profit enterprises that are legally required to consider the impact of their decisions on their community, not just their shareholders.

-We run three 12-week batches of the MLH Fellowship per year.
-Each batch has options for full-time and part-time participation.
+We run around three 12-week batches of the MLH Fellowship per year.
 The program pages have specific deadlines and timing for each batch.
 However, applications are processed on a rolling basis, so it’s important to apply early.

 We do not have the capacity to teach you how to code, so you will need to be proficient in at least one programming language to participate.
 You should have some experience working on a variety of projects using that language and feel comfortable using it to solve real-world, practical problems.

 Experience levels usually range from intermediate through advanced for each language.
-Based on your experience level, we will try to match you with an appropriate Open Source project.
+Based on your experience level, we will try to match you with an appropriate project.

 If you're looking for ways to build your portfolio and skills, we would recommend attending one of our upcoming hackathons or workshops.